Schonfeld Strategic Advisors LLC Cuts Stake in Hyliion Holdings Corp. (NYSE:HYLN)

 Other hedge funds have also recently made changes to their positions in the company.
 Geode Capital Management LLC grew its position in Hyliion by 12.4% during the 1st quarter.
 Geode Capital Management LLC now owns 772,313 shares of the company’s stock valued at $8,240,000 after purchasing an additional 85,488 shares during the last quarter.
 Northern Trust Corp boosted its holdings in shares of Hyliion by 17.5% during the 1st quarter.
 Northern Trust Corp now owns 187,463 shares of the company’s stock valued at $2,000,000 after acquiring an additional 27,957 shares during the last quarter.
 Bank of New York Mellon Corp purchased a new stake in shares of Hyliion during the 1st quarter valued at about $551,000.
 HRT Financial LP purchased a new stake in shares of Hyliion during the 1st quarter valued at about $3,057,000.
 Finally, Rockefeller Capital Management L.P. boosted its holdings in shares of Hyliion by 362.4% during the 1st quarter.
 Rockefeller Capital Management L.P. now owns 15,745 shares of the company’s stock valued at $167,000 after acquiring an additional 12,340 shares during the last quarter.
 15.31% of the stock is currently owned by institutional investors.

 A number of analysts have recently issued reports on HYLN shares.
+Cantor Fitzgerald started coverage on shares of Hyliion in a report on Tuesday, July 6th.
+They set an “overweight” rating and a $17.00 price target on the stock.
 Zacks Investment Research raised shares of Hyliion from a “sell” rating to a “hold” rating in a report on Tuesday, July 13th.
-Cantor Fitzgerald began coverage on shares of Hyliion in a report on Tuesday, July 6th.
-They issued an “overweight” rating and a $17.00 price objective on the stock.
 One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
 The company presently has an average rating of “Hold” and an average target price of $18.17.

 Hyliion (NYSE:HYLN) last released its earnings results on Monday, May 17th.
 The company reported ($0.10) EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.04.
 Analysts forecast that Hyliion Holdings Corp. will post -0.85 EPS for the current fiscal year.